 iB Cricket – iB Cricket is a cricket-oriented virtual reality experience.
 As per its partnership with RCB, iB Cricket conducts fan tours where RCB fans can be part of an exclusive gaming experience where they get to play alongside their favourite RCB players in a VR-induced scenario.

-Herbalife Nutrition – The Los Angeles-based dietary supplements manufacturing MLM corporation also joins the RCB sponsorship portfolio as an Official Partner ahead of the 2021 IPL.
+Herbalife Nutrition – The Los Angeles-based dietary supplements manufacturing MLM corporation also joined the RCB sponsorship portfolio as an Official Partner ahead of the 2021 IPL.

 Kotak – The Mumbai-headquartered banking products and financial services provider has further strengthened its ties with IPL by signing a sponsorship deal with seven teams – excluding CSK.
 As per the deal, Kotak will design debit and credit cards specifically themed for each IPL team it has partnered with.